clugg/pspaw/README.md

 * bool `captcha`: Does the poll require users to pass a CAPTCHA to vote?
 * str `dupcheck`: How to handle checking for duplicate votes {"normal", "permissive", "disabled"}

-You can get percentage values of each vote using `p.percentages()`, with an optional `rounding` paramater which defaults to 2 decimal places.
+You can get percentage values of each vote using `p.normalise()`, with an optional `rounding` paramater which defaults to 2 decimal places.

 You can fetch fresh voting values for the poll by using `p.refresh()`.